-- Recommend funding to expand successful initiatives (e.g., universal developmental screenings). - Develop and recommend a fiscal plan that supports efficient and effective processes for families to access childcare assistance, family strengthening supports, and early care and education resources, services, and programs.
+- Expand successful ECAC initiatives (e.g., universal developmental screenings). - Secure financial support and increase child care subsidies to enable more families to access early care and education resources, services, and programs.

-- Recommend family strengthening resources are available and accessible, culturally and linguistically responsive, including services for children with developmental, health, mental health, and oral health care needs. - Through targeted universalism, build community systems to help families navigate and access early care, health care, and education services and supports. - Eliminate child care deserts and support the development of a continuum of quality early care and education programs and services in all communities.
+- Ensure family access and choice to a continuum of early care and education services, including services for children with developmental, health, mental health, and oral health care needs. - Build community systems to help families navigate and access early care, health care, and education services and supports. - Eliminate child care deserts and support the development of a continuum of quality early care and education programs and services in all communities.